FC Minyor Pernik: History

-For the 2010-11 season, Minyor hired Stoycho Stoev, who replaced Anton Velkov due to poor results in the beginning of the season.
+For the 2010–11 season, Minyor hired Stoycho Stoev, who replaced Anton Velkov due to poor results in the beginning of the season.
 Minyor eventually finished the season in 9th place, with 36 points.

-Minyor decided to extend Stoev's contract for the 2011-12 season.
+Minyor decided to extend Stoev's contract for the 2011–12 season.
 They had another relatively successful season, finishing in 9th place again, with 36 points.
-Highlights from the season included a home 2-0 win over CSKA Sofia and an away win against Levski Sofia, the two most decorated Bulgarian teams.
+Highlights from the season included a home 2–0 win over CSKA Sofia and an away win against Levski Sofia, the two most decorated Bulgarian teams.
 Minyor also reached the quarterfinals of the Bulgarian cup for the 2011-12 season.
-They were, however, eliminated by Litex by a score of 2-0.
+They were, however, eliminated by Litex by a score of 2–0.

 Stoycho Stoev left the club at the end of the season and was replaced by Nikolay Todorov.
 However, Minyor dropped their form and eventually finished 14th, meaning they were relegated after a 5-year stay in the top level.

 The team was supposed to play in the 2013-14 B Group, however due to very big financial problems, the owners of the club decided to abolish the current club and, and restart from V AFG.
-The reformed team, which carried the identity and traditions of the old one, started playing in the third tier from the 2013-14 season.
+The reformed team, which carried the identity and traditions of the old one, started playing in the third tier from the 2013–14 season.
 Minyor played there in the following six seasons.

 Minyor finished first in the Southwest Third League for the 2019-20 season and promoted to the Second League for the first time in 12 years.

 In November 2022, Minyor was left without a major financial backing, when the mayor of Pernik decided to stop his backing for the club.
 This was a result of a violent situation that occurred during a Bulgarian cup match between Minyor and Beroe Stara Zagora, when Minyor and Beroe fans clashed with each other on the stands of Stadion Minyor, resulting in property damage for Beroe fans after the match.
-Minyor lost that game 0-2.
+Minyor lost that game 0–2.

 On March 10, 2023, Minyor announced a complete overhaul of the board of directors, with the new goal of the club being promotion to the First League.
+Despite the change in ownership and new hopes that were set, Minyor had a turbulent 2022–23 season, culminating in relegation from the Second League.
+This ended the club's three-year stay in the second level.

+In October 2023, Minyor announced that Velizar Dimitrov, a former Minyor player, would become the new chairman of the club.
+Minyor finished first in the 2023–24 season in the Third League, achieving promotion back to the Second League.